 Each division gathers for a time of worship and reflection each Monday in order to be inspired to love God and one another through music, scripture readings, and inspiring stories of faith & service.

 Our school chaplain leads a non-denominational service, and students regularly participate in leadership roles by offering music, a reading, or presenting at the services.
-He is also available for consultation, support of special needs, and individual prayer.
+Our school chaplain is available for counsel, support for any special or religious needs, and prayer.

-Guest speakers present frequently at the Upper and Middle School Chapels on a variety of topics including ...
+Guest speakers and students present frequently on a variety of topics including ...